connorrr81/Swimming-Predictions/README.md

 - month: from date feature
 - year: from date feature
 - PB_at_swim: the swimmer's personal best at the time of swim.
-- competition_flag: character indicating the type of competition the historical swim was swam at, O = Oympics, W = World Championships, N = Other.
+- competition_flag: character indicating the type of competition the historical swim was swam at, O = Olympics, W = World Championships, N = Other.
 - finals_flag: character indicating whether or not the swim was a heat or final swim, as swimmers tend to save themselves in heats.
 Identified by looking at swims in the same event, location and week.
 - time_change_since_covid: difference between average time before the pandemic (2019-20) and after (2020-).

 ### Models
+#### Multiple Linear Regression
+First tried out a linear model with time as the dependent variable and all predicotrs mentioned above (to start with).
+There were around 8000 observations with 12 predictors so did not bother with regularisation techniques such as LASSO or Ridge regression.
+After fitting the full model, I undertook a manual process of eliminating variables using t-tests on the predicted coefficients and implemented a Likelihood ratio test to determine if the reduced model performs as well as the larger.
+Once satisfied with my model I check the assumptions for linear regression:

+#### SVM

+#### Random Forest

+#### XGBoost

 ## Visualisation
+Aiming to build an Rshiny app showing the predicted swims against true swims for each model, alonside the rmspe.